Moodlakatte Institute of Technology

 Moodlakatte Institute of Technology (MIT Kundapura, MITK) is a higher education institute located in Kundapur, Karnataka, India. it was founded by I. M. Jayarama Shetty in the year 2004.
+It is one of the institutions under IMJ Institutions Moodlakatte Kundapura.
 It is affiliated to Visvesvaraya Technological University and approved by All India Council for Technical Education (AICTE).

 It is situated in Moodlakatte, about 200 meters from Kundapura railway station.
 Moodlakatte Institute of Technology is the product of the charitable trust Moodlakatte Nagarathna Bhujanga Shetty Trust (R.), situated in a beautiful natural environment of coastal karnataka, in front of Kundapura Railway Station in a small village called Moodlakatte.
 It was established in the year 2004.

 Courses

 The Institute offers 4-year UG programmes, 2-year PG programmes and a Research Programme.